Car safety checklist

 What essential checks should I carry out before a long journey?

 • Check your oil.
 Take out the dipstick, clean it and check again.
 The oil should be a clear golden brown and between the two markers on the stick.
-If it’s low, top it up, or if it’s thick and sticky, it’s time to change it.
+If it’s low, top it up, or if it’s thick and sticky, get it changed.

 • Check your coolant levels.
-Locate the expansion tank and make sure the coolant level is between the minimum and maximum levels to prevent your car from overheating.
+Locate the expansion tank and make sure the coolant level is between the minimum and maximum markers to prevent your car from overheating.

-• Check your brake fluid – the reservoir for this is always on the driver’s side.
-You can check the level by looking down the side, where you’ll find a marker.
+• Check your brake fluid.
+The reservoir for this is always on the driver’s side.
+You can check the level by looking down the side, where you’ll see a marker.
 The colour should be golden.
 If it’s brown, get it changed.

 • Check your lights.
-In the winter when the roads are really dirty, you may need to give them a wipe clean.
-And remember to check all your lights and indicators are working, including fog lights.
+In the winter when the roads are really dirty, you may need to give them a clean.
+And while you’re at it give your number plates a wipe too – as they need to be visible.
+Remember to check all your lights and indicators are working, including fog lights.

 • Check your battery.
 If you don't have a voltage meter at home, you can ask a garage to check this for you.

-• Check your windscreen wipers - these can perish quickly, so keep an eye on them.
+• Check your windscreen wipers.
+These can wear out quickly, so keep an eye on them.
 Watch out for streaks and gaps on the screen when you’re using them.

 • Check your tyres.
-Watch out for cuts, scratches and bulges.
-If you have a pressure pump, you can check your tyre pressure at home (the correct figures are in your handbook, inside the fuel cap cover or inside the driver’s door), otherwise visit a petrol station.
-Remember if you’re off on a family holiday and the car is heavily laden, you may have to alter the pressure.
+Look for cuts, scratches and bulges.
+If you have a pressure pump, you can check your tyre pressure at home.
+You’ll find the correct figures in your handbook, inside the fuel cap cover or inside the driver’s door.
+Otherwise visit a petrol station.
+Remember: if your car’s heavily laden, you may have to alter the tyre pressure.

 How to maintain car safety

-Along with carrying out the simple checks mentioned above, the best way to make sure your car keeps running safely and efficiently is by having it regularly serviced.
-Although you’ll need to pay for this, it could save you a heftier repair bill in the long run.
+Along with these simple checks, the best way to make sure your car keeps running smoothly is by having it regularly serviced.

 In modern cars, you’ll often get a message on your dashboard to remind you when your next service is due.
-Alternatively, you can check your car’s handbook or service record if you’re not sure when your car was last serviced.
+Alternatively, you can check your car’s handbook or service record if you’re not sure when your car was last checked over.

 What’s wrong with my car?